bigwiv/Biopython-cn/chr8.rst

     >>> blast_qresult.index('gi|301171437|ref|NR_035870.1|')
     22

-Remember that we¡¯re using Python¡¯s indexing style here, which is zero-based.
+Remember that weâ€™re using Pythonâ€™s indexing style here, which is zero-based.
 This means our hit above is ranked at no. 23, not 22.

 Also, note that the hit rank you see here is based on the native hit ordering present in the original search output file.
 Different search tools may order these hits based on different criteria.

-If the native hit ordering doesn¡¯t suit your taste, you can use the ``sort`` method of the ``QueryResult`` object.
-It is very similar to Python¡¯s ``list.sort`` method, with the addition of an option to create a new sorted ``QueryResult`` object or not.
+If the native hit ordering doesnâ€™t suit your taste, you can use the ``sort`` method of the ``QueryResult`` object.
+It is very similar to Pythonâ€™s ``list.sort`` method, with the addition of an option to create a new sorted ``QueryResult`` object or not.

-Here is an example of using ``QueryResult.sort`` to sort the hits based on each hit¡¯s full sequence length.
-For this particular sort, we¡¯ll set the ``in_place`` flag to ``False`` so that sorting will return a new ``QueryResult`` object and leave our initial object unsorted.
-We¡¯ll also set the ``reverse`` flag to ``True`` so that we sort in descending order.
+Here is an example of using ``QueryResult.sort`` to sort the hits based on each hitâ€™s full sequence length.
+For this particular sort, weâ€™ll set the ``in_place`` flag to ``False`` so that sorting will return a new ``QueryResult`` object and leave our initial object unsorted.
+Weâ€™ll also set the ``reverse`` flag to ``True`` so that we sort in descending order.